New Massive Gravity Holography: Introduction

-The problem we are interested in concerns the \emph{classical} critical phenomena that take place in the (euclidean) $QFT_2$'s dual to NMG model (\ref{acao}).
-More precisely we will describe the phase transitions that occur in 2D \emph{ classical statistical mechanics} models in infinite volume, whose thermodynamical limits represent models dual to NMG.
-According to the \emph{off-critical} $AdS_3/CFT_2$ correspondence \cite{gub} the domain wall solutions (DW's) of 3D gravity models of negative cosmological constant provide an alternative ``dual'' description of the renormalization group (RG) flows in specific 2D \emph{deformed} conformal field theories $CFT_2$'s.
-The models involved in the ``boundary'' $QFT_2$ part of this relation are usually realized as appropriate $CFT_{2}$'s (called $pCFT_2$'s) perturbed by marginal or/and relevant operators \cite{witt} that break conformal symmetry to its Poincare subgroup :
+The problem we are interested in concerns the \emph{classical} critical phenomena that take place in the (euclidean) $QFT_2$'s dual to NMG model (\ref{acao}) and more precisely the phase transitions that occur in 2D \emph{ classical statistical mechanics} models in infinite volume, whose thermodynamical limits represent models dual to NMG.
+According to the \emph{off-critical} $AdS_3/CFT_2$ correspondence \cite{gub} the domain wall solutions (DW's) of 3D gravity models of negative cosmological constant provide an alternative ``dual'' description of the renormalization group (RG) flows in specific 2D \emph{deformed} conformal field theories $CFT_2$'s, which can be described as as appropriate $CFT_{2}$'s (called $pCFT_2$'s) perturbed by marginal or/and relevant operators \cite{witt} :

-The scale-radial duality \cite{VVB} allows to further identify the ``running'' coupling constant $\sigma(L_*)$ of $pCFT_2$ with the scalar field $\sigma(z)$ and the RG scale $L_*$ with the scale factor $e^{\varphi(z)}$ of DW's solutions of the bulk gravity coupled to scalar matter as follows:
+In the holographic RG approach\cite{VVB,4} the ``running'' coupling constant $\sigma(L_*)$ of $pCFT_2$ is identified with the scalar field $\sigma(z)$ and the RG scale $L_*$ -- with the scale factor $e^{\varphi(z)}$ :

-Once the pair of dual theories is established, the set of ``holographic rules'' \cite{VVB},\cite{witt},\cite{4} allows to deduce many of the important features of the \emph{quantum} $pCFT_2$ - as anomalous dimensions, fields expectation values, etc. - from the \emph{classical} DW's solutions of the corresponding ``bulk'' gravity.

-The NMG's vacuum and DW's solutions, the unitarity conditions they have to satisfy and the values of the central charges of the conjectured dual $CFT_2$'s were extensively studied by different methods \cite{1}, \cite{2},\cite{3},\cite{nmg},\cite{8}.
-As is well known from the example of Einstein gravity the proper existence and the properties of the holographic RG flows in its 2D dual QFT strongly depend on the form of bulk matter interactions.
-If they permit DW's solutions relating two unitary NMG vacua of different cosmological constants then we might have massless RG flows in the dual $pCFT_2$.
-However the construction of such solutions is a rather difficult problem and it requires the knowledge of an auxiliary function $W(\sigma)$ called superpotential that allows to reduce the corresponding DW's gravity-matter equations to specific BPS-like $I^{st}$ order system.
-The generalization of the superpotential method\cite{8} to the case of NMG model (\ref{acao}) was recently introduced in refs.\cite{3},\cite{nmg} :
+of the DW's solutions of the NMG-matter model (\ref{acao}).
+Once the pair of dual theories is established, the set of ``holographic rules'' \cite{witt,VVB,4} allows to deduce many of the important features of the \emph{quantum} $pCFT_2$ - as anomalous dimensions, fields expectation values, etc. - from the \emph{classical} DW's solutions of the corresponding ``bulk'' gravity \cite{1,2,3,nmg,8}.
+It should be mentioned however that the explicit construction of DW's solutions, even in the simplest case of Einstein gravity, is a rather difficult problem.
+It requires the knowledge of an auxiliary function $W(\sigma)$ called superpotential that allows to reduce the corresponding DW's gravity-matter equations to specific BPS-like $I^{st}$ order system.
+The generalization of the superpotential method\cite{8} to the case of NMG model (\ref{acao}) was recently introduced in refs.\cite{3,nmg} :